Yash114Bansal/VroomVroom/README.md

 - **Cash Payment Recording**: Recording of cash payments for rides, providing transparency and accountability.
 - **Real-Time Drive Matching**: Utilizing PostGIS for efficient drive matching based on location proximity and timing.
 - **Document Verification**: Users can complete the document verification process by submitting required identification documents, ensuring the safety and security of all participants.
+- **Celery Integration**: VroomVroom leverages Celery for asynchronous task execution.
+This allows tasks like sending emails and push notifications to be processed in the background, improving responsiveness for users and ensuring critical functionalities are not blocked.
+- **Documented API Endpoint with Swagger**: VroomVroom's API endpoints are documented using Swagger, providing developers with clear and comprehensive documentation for easy integration and usage.

 ## Screenshots